cmazakas/liburing/liburing-rs/docs/io_uring_sq_ready.md

-Number of unconsumed or unsubmitted entries in the.
+Number of unconsumed or unsubmitted entries in the
 SQ ring

 # DESCRIPTION